 Paul writes that he would not have known what sin was except the law told him not to covet (Romans 7:7).
 This directly references one of the laws found in Exodus 20, the same ones James was referring to when he wrote about the perfect law of liberty.

-Did the commandments exist BEFORE the time of the Exodus?
+Did the Ten Commandments exist before the time of the Exodus?
 A good place to begin is in the Garden of Eden.
 Paul tells us it was there that sin first entered the world (Romans 5:12 - 14).
 Three important points can be ascertained from this section of scripture.
 The first is that sin entered the world through Adam (verse 12).
 The second is that until there was law, sin could not be imputed (verse 13).
 The third is that DEATH reigned from Adam to Moses (verse 14).

 For Paul to make these statements means that there had to have been a law or commandment in place from the very beginning.
 If there had been no law, there could not have been sin (Romans 5:13 and Romans 4:15).